motherbrainn/noti-fly/README.md

 `$ yarn run ngrok` (ngrok doesnt like to run via concurrently, not sure why, I just run it in it's own tab.)

 **Tech Stuff**
 Client is React using Next.js, server is Express, DB is Postgres.
+Client and server communicate via GraphQL.
+I'm mostly using MUI components.
 In prod client is deployed with Vercel, server is hosted by Heroku and DB is Heroku Postgres.